libretro/RetroArch/README.md

 To run properly, SSNES requires a libretro implementation present, however, as it's typically loaded dynamically, it's not required at build time.

+# Dependencies (Console ports)

+Console ports have their own dependencies, but generally do not require anything other than what the respective SDKs provide.

 # Configuring